chunsejin/archive/about.md

 My primary research is reasoning over knowledge graphs.
 Reasoning can either deduct necessary knowledge with given conclusions([deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning)) or induce possible conclusions from some evidence([inductive reasoning](https://en.wikipedia.org/wiki/Inductive_reasoning)).
 I am interested in an approach to combining both reasoning techniques in order to infer new conclusions from existing data.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.

-**You can download my resume via the below button. ✨**

 - {{ site.author.email }}